NAG-DevOps/streamalert-ws/doc/team2/pm1/README.md

 ### Setting Up The Web Client In Eclipse ###

-* Follow the steps outlined in `Part 2 - Running The Web Client In Eclipse` to create a Client that uses the XMLParser service.
+* Follow the steps outlined in `Part 2 - Setting Up The Web Client In Eclipse` to create a Client that uses the XMLParser service.
 * Copy `src/client/streamalert` from the zip and paste it in the Eclipse project under `src`
 * Be sure that the `xml.WebContent` package is deleted
 * Be sure that `src/utilities` from the zip and is in the Eclipse project under `src`